 Planning for your next child?
-Head and senior consultant, A/Prof Tan Thiam Chye, of the Department of Obstetrics & Gynaecology, KK Women's and Children's Hospital, shares pros and cons of having children aged closer together and further apart.
+The Department of Obstetrics & Gynaecology, KK Women's and Children's Hospital, shares pros and cons of having children aged closer together and further apart.

 While some couples believe in letting nature take its course, others may prefer to plan the timing of their subsequent pregnancies.
 Whatever your inclination may be, remember that what works for someone else may not necessarily be the best choice for you.
 Your circumstances are unique and should be taken into consideration.